testdouble/rspec-graphql_response/README.md

 #### Use the Built-In `response`

-The reduction in code is good, but the copy & paste of `response = execute_query.to_h` will quickly become an issue in the same way.
+The reduction in code is good, but the copy & paste of `response = execute_graphql.to_h` will quickly become an issue in the same way.
 The reduce this, `RSpec::GraphQLResponse` provides a built-in `response` helper.

 ```ruby